Last updated on August 28th, 2023

 AV: I have one place in mind, but I also feel like I need to kiss a lot more frogs (AKA live in lots of more places).
-If I keep travelling for five more years, and my heart keeps coming back to that one place, then I’d pick it.
+If I keep traveling for five more years, and my heart keeps coming back to that one place, then I’d pick it.
 If not, I just want to keep being a nomad for as long as my soul desires.
 Ideally, I want to live in each place for about three to six months.
 We shall see.

 RB: Who in your life fills you with the most inspiration?

 AV: Not one single person, but really anyone who is extremely ambitious and driven.
 They force me to step up and hustle harder.
 Also, anyone who is grateful for what they’re achieving – especially if they’re a work in progress.
 I think it’s beautiful to appreciate every step of the way.